Research Participant Core Services

-- to streamline the participant-recruitment program and database, while increasing its representation of minority groups and individuals with developmental language disorders
+- to streamline the participant-recruitment program and database, while increasing its representation of underrepresented groups and individuals with developmental language disorders

 - to assist investigators with quality-assurance evaluation and training, ensure compliance with regulations, and support the preparation of IRB and NIH reports.

-Funding for the Human Subjects Core comes from a Centers of Biomedical Research Excellence (COBRE) grant from the National Institute of General Medical Sciences (NIGMS) of the National Institutes of Health (NIH) under award number P20GM109023.
+Funding for the Research Participant Services Core comes from a Centers of Biomedical Research Excellence (COBRE) grant from the National Institute of General Medical Sciences (NIGMS) of the National Institutes of Health (NIH) under award number P20GM109023.